veerpugazh5/2026_AI-HDL/README.md

 ## 🙏 Acknowledgments

+This repository is inspired by and builds upon the excellent work of the [University of Arizona AI Hardware Design League](https://csm.arizona.edu/AIHDL).
 Special thanks to:

+- **University of Arizona** [Center for Semiconductor Manufacturing](https://csm.arizona.edu/) and the AI-HDL organizing team
+- **Dr. Soheil Salehi** and the AI-HDL leadership team for pioneering AI-assisted hardware design education
 - All participating universities and their dedicated faculty
-- Industry sponsors who make this competition possible
+- Industry sponsors (ARM, NVIDIA) who make these competitions possible
 - The open-source hardware and AI communities
 - Student participants who drive innovation forward

+**Note**: This repository provides a framework for organizing similar competitions.
+For the official University of Arizona AI-HDL program, visit [csm.arizona.edu/AIHDL](https://csm.arizona.edu/AIHDL).

 ---